rainbow-me/rainbowkit/.changeset/popular-dots-rush.md

 '@rainbow-me/rainbowkit': patch
 ---

-Add `onConnect` and `onDisconnect` as props in ConnectButton to allow for callbacks when wallet connects or disconnects.
+Add `onConnectChange` as props in ConnectButton to execute callback when wallet connects or disconnects.